Pauan/SaltyBetBot/README.md

 6. You can now go to [saltybet.com](http://www.saltybet.com/) and it will start to bet automatically.

-7. It will automatically open up a second twitch.tv tab, keep it open!
-It is necessary for *both* tabs to be open in order for the extension to work.

-   If you accidentally close the twitch.tv tab, just refresh the saltybet.com tab and it will re-open it.

 How to upgrade
 ==============

-1. Make sure that all of the SaltyBet and Twitch.tv tabs are closed.
+1. Make sure that all of the SaltyBet tabs are closed.

 2. Click on the square "S" button in the upper-right corner, and then Export your match records (just in case something goes wrong with the upgrade process).